Average Price of Car Detailing in Australia 2026

 Workshop-based detailer

 A dedicated detailing studio provides a controlled environment — enclosed bay, dust extraction, temperature regulation, and proper lighting.
-This is the preferred setting for multi-stage paint correction and premium 9-year ceramic coatings where preparation and application conditions directly affect the warranty outcome.
+This is the preferred setting for multi-stage paint correction and premium 9-year ceramic coatings, where preparation and application conditions directly affect the warranty outcome.

 Pros of workshop: Controlled environment, professional lighting for defect identification, better for correction and premium coating work.